emmt/ArrayTools.jl/README.md

 Here the initial properties of `A` and `B` are specified by the keywords in the call to the constructor; their properties will have symbolic names with any kind of value.
-The array contents of `A` is an array of zeros, while the array contents of `B` is created by the constructor with undefined values.
-Indexing `A` or `B` with integers of Cartesian indices is the same as accessing the values of their array contents while indexing `A` or `B` by symbols is the same as accessing their properties.
+The array part of `A` is an array of zeros, while the array part of `B` is created by the constructor with undefined values.
+Indexing `A` or `B` with integers of Cartesian indices is the same as accessing the values of their array part while indexing `A` or `B` by symbols is the same as accessing their properties.
 For example:

 ```julia